 Short History lesson of Tlemcen.

-From the 8th century was Tlemcen part of various Berber Kingdoms and an essential point on the trans-Sahara trade and on trade routes route from Sahara to Europe.
+From the 8th century, Tlemcen was part of various Berber Kingdoms and an essential point on the trans-Sahara trade and on trade routes route from Sahara to Europe.

 In 1236 Tlemcen become the Kingdom of Tlemcen, a kingdom that would last for more than 300 years before it fell under the Ottoman empire in 1554.
 Tlemcen started losing its importance and during WW2 had Tlemcen come little more than a railway stop.

-In 1993 was the Tlemcen National Park established to protect not only the many archaeological and historical sites around the area but also the nature around the city which is covered with waterfalls, caves and lush forest.
+In 1993 the Tlemcen National Park was established to protect not only the many archaeological and historical sites around the area but also the nature around the city which is covered with waterfalls, caves, and lush forest.

-Top Things To See In Tlemcen.
+Top Things To See In Tlemcen in Algeria.

 The Great Mosque of Tlemcen.